markjprice/web-dev-ai/Code/TallyProject/project-brief.md

 1. Multiple choice – single answer
 2. Multiple choice – multiple answers
 3. Text input (free-form)
-4. Matrix ratings with range of ratings e.g. 1 to 5 for one or more items
+4. Matrix ratings with range of ratings e.g. 1 to 5 for one or more items.
+Matrix questions are row-based ratings with one numeric score per row.

+When adding or editing a question, use step-by-step approach:
+1. Step 1: Choose the question type.
+2. Step 2: Enter question text in text area (Markdown allowed).
+3. Step 3 (only for question types with items): Eight empty text boxes for entering up to eight items.
+Survey creator told to leave blank unneeded ones.

 ### Public Survey Access
 - Public homepage lists published surveys (if “Show on homepage” is true) with a public URL to take the survey.
 - Surveys support pagination on list views.
-- Public users can submit responses.
+- Public users can submit responses but cannot see survey results.
 - Surveys may display results “to date.”
+- Anonymous responses may optionally include an email.
+- Duplicate response detection is based on email/IP/session.

 ### Results
 Survey creators can: